Illusion (1929 film): Plot

+As described in a film magazine, Carlee Thorpe and Claire Jernigan have a magic act at the circus and finally get a chance to break into big-time vaudeville.
+However, Carlee has been playing around in society, working his way up by entertaining and performing parlor tricks and making money playing bridge.
+He falls for Hilda Schmittlap, whose husband had become wealthy and was social climbing for the family.
+Claire is broken hearted when Carlee refuses to take the vaudeville contract, and splits with him to join another magician named Magus.
+After a fling with society, Carlee has a talk with Hilda and they decide they will not make it together.
+He decides to return to Claire.
+Claire has become morose and exchanges harmless carbide bullets with real ones for a bit where Magus invites five men with the audience to shoot at her with rifles.
+Carlee comes to the theater just as the shots are fired and she falls when one of the five shots hits here in the shoulder.
+Carlee lifts her up, and there is a make-up between them at the hospital.

 Music

 The main theme song for the film was entitled "When The Real Thing Comes Your Way" which was composed by Larry Spier and Sam Coslow.
 This song is sung by both Nancy Carroll and Charles Buddy Rogers in the film.
 Secondary songs include "Revolutionary Rhythm" (by Lou Davis, J. Fred Coots, Sam Coslow and Larry Spier) and "Levee Love" (by Lou Davis, J. Fred Coots and Larry Spier).
 "Revolutionary Rhythm" is sung by Lillian Roth in one of the revue sequences.

 Preservation

 This talkie feature is preserved in the Library of Congress collection.